Regulated Green

 How the Gig Works: ISOs, Phantom ATMs, and Ported Terminals

-The mechanics of the scheme rely on entities known in the merchant services industry as Independent Sales Organizations (ISOs)—middlemen that sell or lease ATM equipment and connect merchants to the payment network through sponsor banks.
+The mechanics rely on Independent Sales Organizations (ISOs)—middlemen that connect merchants to the payment network through sponsor banks.

 Step 1 — The Pitch.
-An ISO or sales agent approaches a dispensary.
-They claim they are installing five ATM terminals at the location.
-On paper, this is completely legal—ATMs are placed in retail locations everywhere.
+An ISO approaches a dispensary, claiming to install five ATM terminals.
 The dispensary signs an agreement for ATM placement.

 Step 2 — The Port.
-But no traditional cash-dispensing ATMs arrive.
-Instead, the ISO configures the dispensary’s existing POS terminals to route transactions through the ATM network using MCC 6011.
-The “five ATMs” on paper become five terminal IDs, ported into the point-of-sale hardware already sitting on the counter.
-The terminals look and function like standard card readers to the customer.
+No traditional ATMs arrive.
+The ISO configures the dispensary’s existing POS terminals to route transactions through the ATM network using MCC 6011.

 “Everyone in the industry knows about the kickbacks.
-The contracts call them ‘rebates’ to keep it clean, but it’s just how it works.
-The ATM guys need the dispensary to let them in, and the dispensary needs to get something for it.
-Nobody talks about it on the record, but nobody is hiding it either.”
+The contracts call them ‘rebates’ to keep it clean, but it’s just how it works.”

 — Anonymous dispensary operator, speaking with Regulated Green